madaan/madaan.github.io/industry.md

 ### Industry Experience So Far

-Oracle and Visa have given me an opportunity to work on very exciting and impactful problems.
-The experience continues to help me in imbibing a number of street-smart skills to deal with massive scale, building systems that run like a clock, applying machine learning to datasets of various shapes, forms, and sizes and thinking thoroughly about maintainability, extensibility, and change.
-A lot of the _good habits_ mentioned in [this blog](http://madaan.github.io/wbc/) from last year came from working on relevant problems in an industrial setting.
+Oracle and Visa gave me an opportunity to work on very exciting and impactful problems.
+The experience helped me in picking up skills to deal with (massive) scale, building systems that run like a clock, applying machine learning to datasets of various shapes, forms, and sizes and thinking thoroughly about maintainability, extensibility, and change.
+A lot of the _good habits_ mentioned in [this blog](http://madaan.github.io/wbc/) came from working on relevant problems in an industrial setting.

 Some of the projects that I've worked on both at Oracle and in Visa are listed below.
 I can only share a limited amount of details about these projects, but if you have specific questions about the technical aspects of any of these problems, please feel free to reach out to me.